jckmgns/dots/README.md

-# Dotfiles
+# Dots

-This project contains files and setup scripts for managing linux configuration.
+Dotfiles and setup scripts specifically for Arch Linux.

+## Store location

-It is strongly recommended to store this repository on the same disk as your `$HOME` directory (e.g. in `$HOME` itself).
+Clone this repository to the same disk as your `$HOME` directory; could otherwise lead to weird behaviour based on mount order.

-## Repository structure
+## Structure

 Cloning this repository yields following file structure: